Music students final end of year awards presented by The Charlatans bass guitarist

 Martin Blunt, said: “It was a pleasure to be asked to present the award which represents Jon’s legacy.
 It was good to see the students from Shrewsbury and surrounding areas expressing themselves musically.”

-Robert Wear, Music Technology Lecturer, said: “It was amazing to have Martin present such an important award and to be able to come and meet the students.
+Robert Wear, Music Technology Tutor, said: “It was amazing to have Martin present such an important award and to be able to come and meet the students.
 Jon did so much for us at the College and he was extremely influential in helping us to secure industry-standard facilities but also by spending so much time with the students and giving them a real insight into a competitive industry.

 “To still have links with The Charlatans through Martin, who can help to carry on the amazing work Jon started, is a huge coup for the College.
 Well done to all of the students who scooped an award last night but especially well done to Zakk.”